hildo/microBatchExample/README.md

 # Micro-batching library
-This library was written in Java.
+This library was written in Java and uses Maven as a build tool.
 The only third party dependencies used are for testing (JUnit, Mockito).

 ## Job Execution Service